lindekaer/lindekaer.github.io/content/articles/serve-private-content-from-aws-s3.md

 In this tutorial I will show you how to restrict access to the files you store in a AWS S3 bucket.
 In order to achieve this, we are going to set up both [AWS S3](https://github.com/open-guides/og-aws#s3) and [AWS CloudFront](https://github.com/open-guides/og-aws#cloudfront).
-Before doing into the implementation I'd like to provide an overview of the problem space and the technologies.
+Next section is a brief overview of the technologies we are going to use.

 ## S3, CloudFront and signed URLs
 **S3** is a storage solution from Amazon Web Services (AWS) for storing files.
 These files can be anything from `.html` (for hosting a static site) to various image and audio formats such as `.mp3` and `.mp4`. **CloudFront** is a CDN service that plays well together with other AWS services.
 Storing files and serving them over CDN is all well and good, but what if I want to enable only authenticated users to be able to download?
 Additionally, what if I want to restrict the access to, let's say, 20 seconds?

 An answer to this problem is *usage of signed URLs*.
-A signed URL is a URL that been signed by a trusted authority.
+A signed URL is a URL that has been signed by a trusted authority.
 It is possible to include additional details in the signature such as time to expiry.
-This means that we can sign a URL pointing to a resource in our S3 bucket and thereby ensure that only authenticated users can access the resource.
+This means that we can sign a URL pointing to a resource in our S3 bucket and ensure that only authenticated users can access it.
 There is a bit more nuance to the solution, but let's take a look at the implementation step for step.

 <div class="media">
   <img class="media__image" data-src="overview.png" title="Only clients with a signed URL are allowed to retrieve resources from the S3 bucket">